ten-protocol/go-ten/docs/testnet/Introduction.md

-# Introducing Oikos
+# Introducing Obscuro's first testnet, Evan's Cat
-This section contains detailed on how to connect, build and deploy on Oikos.
-Oikos is designed with developers in mind.
+This section contains detailed on how to connect, build and deploy on Evan's Cat.
+Evan's Cat is designed with developers in mind.
 It provides the latest upgrades and tooling for developers to deploy and test their dApps.

-Oikos can also be used by end users to help test Obscuro and test developer dApps.
-Oikos does not focus on node operators.
+Evan's Cat can also be used by end users to help test Obscuro and test developer dApps.
+Evan's Cat does not focus on node operators.
 Support for node operators will arrive in the next version of testnet.

 Developers can expect frequent updates which will be communicated [here](https://docs.obscu.ro/testnet/changelog.html).
 The trade-off is that in the early days Testnet will have some sharp edges and unexpected surprises.
 More specifically, whilst Testnet is in its infancy:
 * Obscuro Testnet will crash from time to time, and will frequently be updated with new features.